-Ego defense is an umbrella term, meaning there are numerous reaction patterns—or defense mechanisms—that the unconscious can employ to protect the conscious from becoming aware of anxiety-inducing information.
+Ego defense is actually an umbrella term, meaning there are numerous reaction patterns—or defense mechanisms—that the unconscious can employ in an effort to protect the conscious from becoming aware of anxiety-inducing information.
 The idea of ego defense and defense mechanisms was first proposed by Sigmund Freud, the founding father of psychoanalysis, in 1894.
 In 1936, Anna Freud, Sigmund Freud’s daughter, further developed and elaborated on the defense mechanisms proposed by her father and added a number of her own.
 Some of the most commonly known defense mechanisms from Sigmund and Anna Freud’s work are:

 - Denial, possibly the most well-known among the defense mechanisms, refers to when someone unconsciously excludes unwanted thoughts, feelings, desires, or events from conscious awareness.
-It is a refusal to acknowledge reality is too painful to perceive.
+It is a refusal to acknowledge a reality too painful to perceive.

 - Some examples of denial include refusing to acknowledge the existence of financial troubles, a loved one’s terminal illness, an unhealthy relationship with drugs or alcohol, or the occurrence of a traumatic event.